EmVance1/VanGo/README.md

 ```
 The above configuration is already the minimum requirement. `./src` is assumed as the main source file directory (what the hell else are you putting there?) and added to the include path. `./bin` holds any incremental build files (usually object files).

-The terrible name is now also outdated as this now supports all the most popular toolchains, specifically: MSVC and MinGW on windows, GNU on Linux, and Clang/LLVM on MacOS.

-The system of course assumes that you have all relevant compiler tools installed.
+The system supports most popular toolchains, specifically: MSVC and MinGW on windows, GNU on Linux, and Clang/LLVM on MacOS.
+It does of course assume that you have all relevant compiler tools installed.
 It is not in itself a compiler.

 ### Features supported so far
 - New, Build, Run, Test, and Clean actions